catdieval/user-workflow-and-user-stories/user-story-2-long.md

 ## Tasks

+- [ ] Create a feature branch "select-chart-type".

 ### Creation of chart-types folder in the assets folder and icon images

 - [ ] Inside the assets folder create a chart-types folder.